Who We Are

 We produce entertaining informative videos and films that document systemic solutions addressing economic, social and environmental justice in order to build an equitable and democratic society.
 We are dedicated to raising public awareness and education about these solutions so that they spread.

-We will be on the road from August 30 through October 12th filming a documentary on solutions that address the racial wealth inequity and injustice suffered by Native Americans and African Americans for centuries.
+We are in the process of filming and producing a docuseries on changemakers engaged in solutions that address the racial wealth inequity and injustice suffered by Native Americans and African Americans for centuries.

 Because a basic premise of the CIA is that when people gather in a convivial atmosphere, learning and sharing is both fun and meaningful, there is also a collection of delicious recipes to be enjoyed at the gatherings.